Tory Burch LLC: Design style

 Burch's style has been described as preppy-boho and preppy-bohemian luxe, and is associated with her T-logo medallion.
 Known for being easy to wear and versatile, Tory Burch styles are popular with women of all ages, including the viewers and fans of the television show Gossip Girl, where they were often featured.
 In 2007, there were wait lists to buy Tory Burch fashions, which are known for color and print and often pay homage to styles of the 1960s and 1970s.
 Burch named her line of Reva ballerina flats after her mother.

+In the 2020s, after Burch relinquished her CEO role to focus almost exclusively on designing, the aesthetic has evolved in what she calls a "creative reinvention" of the brand.